This post may contain affiliate links. Please read my disclosure policy.

-- To the same skillet add butter and melt.
-Add onion and cook until onion is soft and translucent.
-In a bowl add the cornstarch and beef broth and whisk.
-Add broth and remaining gravy ingredients to skillet, and cook for about 3 to 5 minutes, sauce should thicken.
+- Sprinkle the flour over the onion and stir.
+Cook for about 1 minute to remove the raw flour taste.
+(If using cornstarch make a slurry with equal amounts water and cornstarch) Add broth and remaining gravy ingredients to skillet, and cook for about 3 to 5 minutes, sauce should thicken.
 If the sauce is too thick add a bit more beef broth.
 Taste for seasoning and adjust as necessary.

 - When the gravy is done add the meatballs back to the skillet and toss them around so they're covered in the gravy.
 Garnish with parsley.

 - To prevent your meatballs from crumbling and falling apart, do not overcrowd your meatballs while cooking them.
 Leave about ½ inch of space in between.
 It’s best to do it in a couple batches.
 It can also be an issue with the binding, so either not enough egg or too much breadcrumbs, if your eggs are too small, add another egg, that should help bind the meatballs better.

 - They can be stored in an airtight container in the fridge for 3 – 4 days or up to 3 months in the freezer.